 No, AT&T does not provide service in Puerto Rico.
-There are no AT&T stores in Puerto Rico and AT&T does not have customer service in Puerto Rico either.
-AT&T recently pulled its services from Puerto Rico in 2019 and no longer provides service in Puerto Rico.
+AT&T does not have any stores in Puerto Rico, nor does it provide customer service there.
+AT&T recently withdrew its facilities from Puerto Rico in 2019 and thus no longer gives service there.

 All you need to do when you go to Puerto Rico as AT&T as your service provider is to switch to domestic data roaming to be able to use all the services as they were.

-When your mobile phone switches to using a partner network for coverage in areas where your primary carrier does not have coverage, this is an example of what is known as domestic data roaming.
+When your mobile phone switches to a partner network in areas where your primary carrier does not provide coverage, this is an example of what is known as domestic data roaming.

-Network operators such as Verizon, AT&T, and T-Mobile will create roaming agreements between themselves to help improve the overall experience for their customers and to ensure that cell phone coverage is available in a greater number of locations.
+Network operators like Verizon, AT&T, and T-Mobile will enter into roaming agreements to improve their customers’ all-around experience and ensure that cell phone coverage is available in more locations.

-Examining a carrier’s coverage map will typically reveal the areas in which it has roaming agreements with other companies.
+A carrier’s coverage map will generally show the areas where it has roaming agreements with other companies.

-On the T-Mobile coverage map below, the areas that are striped indicate where partner coverage is available in Vermont and New Hampshire.
-Due to the fact that AT&T provides superior coverage in these states, it is highly likely that T-Mobile has a roaming agreement with AT&T.
+The striped areas on the T-Mobile coverage map imply where partner coverage is accessible in Vermont and New Hampshire.
+Because AT&T has superior coverage in these states, T-Mobile likely has a roaming agreement with AT&T.

-What’s The Difference Between Domestic Roaming and International Roaming?
+What Is the Distinction Between Domestic and International Roaming?

 The location of the data roaming is the primary factor that differentiates domestic data roaming from international data roaming.

-Any type of off-network use that occurs within the borders of the United States is referred to as “domestic roaming.”
+Domestic roaming refers to any type of off-network use within the borders of the United States.

-When your phone connects to a partner network located in a country other than the United States, this is known as international roaming.
+When your phone connects to partner networks in another country, it is called international roaming.

 The vast majority of carriers offer free data roaming within the United States.
-They want to give their customers the most comprehensive protection and the most enjoyable experience they can.
+They want to provide their customers with the most protection and enjoyable experience.

-On the other hand, as you can see from the data roaming policies listed above, the majority of carriers will restrict either the amount of data you can use while roaming or the speeds at which you can use it while roaming.
+However, as the data roaming policies above show, most carriers will limit the volume of data you can utilize or the speeds at which you can use it while roaming.

-If you are concerned about accidentally incurring data roaming charges, you should contact your current carrier to confirm the data roaming rates, or you can simply turn off data roaming in the settings of your phone.
+If you are worried about unknowingly paying data roaming charges, contact your existing carrier to verify the data roaming costs, or simply disable data roaming in your phone’s settings.
 If you are concerned about accidentally incurring data roaming charges, you should contact your current carrier.

 When it comes to AT&T, Puerto Rico is not considered to be part of the international market.
 You will be placed under the domestic roaming policy for Puerto Rico, as was previously mentioned.